CasparKielwein/Aaargh/README.md

 * As much as necessary as little as possible!
 Every rule and every character option has to justified and improve the game.
 Prefer a chain of options instead of one large pool.
+* Rules work together!
+We try to make sure all parts of the rule system interact with one another.
+They should never feel like a set of parallel or tacked-on parts.
 * Prefer simple operations!
 We want to minimize the cognitive burden put on players.
 Thus, both the number of and the strength of calculations necessary during play should be low.